 - Receipts — you can create an eCommerce payment form with Gravity Forms and then generate a PDF document receipt for people who make a purchase.
 You can even sync your form and PDF generator with WooCommerce.

 Because Gravity Forms is so flexible, with powerful compatibility with a range of third-party APIs, you can easily adapt this method to other use cases as well.

 How to Set Up Your WordPress PDF Generator

-- Create a data collection form with Gravity Forms.
-This is where you’ll collect the data with which to generate your PDF document.
+- Create a data collection form using the Gravity Forms WordPress plugin- t his is where you’ll collect the data with which to generate your PDF document.

 - Create a fillable PDF file.
 This is where you can control the template, design, and style for the finished PDF document.

 - Map your data collection form to the PDF template.

-- Set up email notifications to email the finished PDF to people (optional – you can also opt for other custom PDF storage/distribution methods).
+- Set up email notifications to email the finished PDF files to people (optional – you can also opt for other custom PDF storage/distribution methods).

 - Start generating PDFs on WordPress!

 1. Create a Data Collection Form with Gravity Forms

-To get started, install and activate the Gravity Forms plugin.
+To get started, install and activate the Gravity Forms WordPress plugin.
 Then, go to Forms → New Form to create a new form.

 This is the front-end form where you’ll collect the data that you’ll use to generate a PDF.
 You’ll want to add form fields for all the data that you want to include in your generated PDF file.